AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 ---
-title: Persistent cart
+title: Cart persistence
 description: <Add description here>
 ---
-# Persistent cart
+# Cart persistence

 A persistent shopping cart keeps track of unpurchased items that are left in the cart and saves the information for the customer's next visit.
 Customers who are _remembered_ can have the contents of their shopping carts restored the next time they visit your store.